simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Mar 30-Apr 01 2024
+Solar Radiation Storm Forecast for Mar 31-Apr 02 2024

-              Mar 30  Mar 31  Apr 01
+              Mar 31  Apr 01  Apr 02
-S1 or greater   15%     10%      5%
+S1 or greater   10%      5%      5%

-Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms on 30-31 Mar due to the flare potential for Region 3615.
+Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms on 31 Mar due to the flare potential for Region 3615.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Mar 29 2024 0230 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Mar 30 2024 2116 UTC.

-Radio Blackout Forecast for Mar 30-Apr 01 2024
+Radio Blackout Forecast for Mar 31-Apr 02 2024

-              Mar 30        Mar 31        Apr 01
+              Mar 31        Apr 01        Apr 02
-R1-R2           75%           75%            5%
+R1-R2           65%            1%            1%
-R3 or greater   25%           25%            1%
+R3 or greater   15%            1%            1%

-Rationale: Due to the flare potential of Region 3615, R1-R2 (Minor-Moderate) radio blackouts are expected, with a chance for R3 (Strong), over the next two days.
-Probabilities decrease for 01 Apr as Region 3615 rotates beyond the western limb.
+Rationale: Due to the flare potential of Region 3615, R1-R2 (Minor-Moderate) radio blackouts are likely, with a chance for R3 (Strong), over 31 Mar.
+Probabilities decrease for 01-02 Apr as Region 3615 rotates beyond the western limb.

 ```